The Truth About Soreness

 By the same token, inadequate nutrients surrounding the workout period can increase soreness by making your body less equipped to resist and handle physical work.
 Making sure you’re getting enough nutrients is very important if you want to reduce soreness.

 Now, if your goal is to lose fat you might not have a choice about being in a caloric deficit.
 In this case it becomes even more important to invest in a proper peri-workout protocol like Plazma™.
-This will insure that at the time of the workout you have plenty of nutrients in you to fuel your session and the necessary nutrients and electrolytes to handle the stress of that session.
+This will ensure that at the time of the workout you have plenty of nutrients in you to fuel your session and the necessary nutrients and electrolytes to handle the stress of that session.

 That’s why when I’m trying to get leaner, I reduce carbs and calories throughout the day but I increase my Plazma intake pre and during the workout.